We’re into real estate investing. We’re also into keeping it real.

 34. Visit some real estate auctions (tax sales, foreclosure auctions, etc).
 These places tend to be saturated with cash buyers.
 Tell them about your properties for sale.
 You could have buyers lining up to buy your property if you’re actually offering a good deal.

-38. Post your business cards and/or a brochures on some local bulletin boards (restaurants, salons, college campuses, schools, etc.).
+39. Post your business cards and/or brochures on some local bulletin boards (restaurants, salons, college campuses, schools, etc.).

-42. Raffle your property (check with an attorney in your area before doing this).
+43. Raffle your property (note: this one has all kinds of legal issues to consider, so check with an attorney in your area before doing this).

-44. Create a 1-page property prospectus report and send it to some key individuals on your buyers list, or hand them out to other investors at your local REIA.
+45. Create a 1-page property prospectus report and send it to some key individuals on your buyers list or hand them out to other investors at your local REIA.

-48. Using a similar approach to how I find motivated sellers, you can find a list of all the properties in your area that have sold for cash over the past 6 – 24 months.
-From this list, create a direct mail campaign and contact them.
-Let these people know that you have some great deals on real estate and that you're looking for investors who want to buy them for cash.
+49. Generate a list of all the properties in your area that have sold for cash over the past 6 – 24 months (like this).
+From this list, run a direct mail campaign and contact them.
+Let these people know that you have some great deals on real estate and that you’re looking for investors who want to buy them for cash.